 There is an enormous cost in employee turnover; training, establishing relationships, building credibility can take years.
 That is why it is critical to hire slowly and fire fast.
 Every time I had to fire someone I felt like it was my failure.
 I did not create an environment or a position that allowed that individual to succeed and I learn the most from those situations.
 The more time and effort you spend during the screening process, the bigger the dividends down the road.

 Dave Sullivan graduated from Western Michigan University in 1989 with a bachelor’s degree in Finance.
 He started in the mortgage industry as a loan officer in 1991.
 Less than one year later started selling credit reports to Mortgage Companies, Banks and Credit Unions.

-All Material included in the presentation, class, Infograhic, video or website is protected under copy write law 2016 and the property of Hammer it Out LLC.
+All Material included in the presentation, class, Infographic, video, or website is protected under copy write law 2021 and the property of Hammer it Out LLC.
 No portion may be used without express written consent.
 This class, video, the website contains ideas and opinions of its author.
 It is designed to provide knowledge in an accurate way with regard to the subject matter covered.
 It is to be consumed with the understanding that the author, publisher, or any affiliates are not engaged in rendering legal advice.
 If legal advice is required, the services of a lawyer should be sought.
 Although every precaution has been taken in the preparation of this information, the publisher, author, and affiliate assume no responsibility for errors or omissions.
 No patent liability is assumed with respect to the use of the information contained herein.
 The author, publisher, and affiliate specifically disclaim any responsibility for any liability, loss, or risk.
-Personal or otherwise; which in incurred in consequence, directly or indirectly, or in the use and application of any of the contents of this book, Infographic, class, video or website.
-West Bloomfield Michigan
+Personal or otherwise; which is incurred in consequence, directly or indirectly, or in the use and application of any of the contents of this book, Infographic, class, video, or website.
+Orchard Lake Michigan